anodejs/anodejs/docs/SIMPLE_SETUP.md

 ### Create buddy account

-We need buddy account to let farms to pull sources.
+Buddy account will be used by the farms to pull files from github.
 The account should not have rights stronger than reading (pulling) repositories.
 Letting farms operate over stronger account would harm security.

 Create new github account.
 Let's assume you've called it ```myanodebuddy```.

+NOTE: buddy account should not have any administrative rights.
+You will continue managing github with your own account.
+Log in back into your github account to continue.

 ### Setup github organization